• Home

 Recommended Video

-The research conducted by Lareina Yee, Anu Madgavkar, Sven Smit, Alexis Krivkovich, Michael Chui, Maria Jesus Ramirez, and Diego Castresana suggests that AI will power a future of work characterized by collaboration among humans, agents, and robots.
-Their report, “Agents, robots, and us: Skill partnerships in the age of AI,”, highlights that realizing AI's substantial economic potential, estimated at $2.9 trillion in the U.S. By 2030, is contingent upon human direction and organizational restructuring.
+Instead of mass replacement, the research by Lareina Yee, Anu Madgavkar, Sven Smit, Alexis Krivkovich, Michael Chui, María Jesús Ramírez, and Diego Castresana argues that the future of work will be defined by partnerships among people, agents, and robots—all powered by AI.
+Their report, “Agents, robots, and us: Skill partnerships in the age of AI,” emphasizes that capturing AI’s massive potential economic value—about $2.9 trillion in the U.S. By 2030—depends entirely on human guidance and organizational redesign.

 “Integrating AI will not be a simple technology rollout but a reimagining of work itself,” the report argued.
 “Redesigning processes, roles, skills, culture, and metrics so people, agents, and robots create more value together.”